|Anne Rupert (#21366448)|

 Aug 18, 2014 - Stone placed on great grandmother Maria L Bingham Pritchartt's grave who died in 1859 from anemia.
 Stone is now set in plot St Louis Mo.
 She has rested for 155 years in an unmarked grave, but that will be no more.
 I guess that is why I was chosen to do what I do.
 Amen

-I will sponsor a memorial just to have additional photos uploaded.
-Focus as of 11/9/2014 will be to review current memorials created, complete data as to birth, date, place, etc and to link/find parents, siblings or family.
+I will sponsor ANYONE's memorial just to have additional photos uploaded.
+(It is well worth the $5.00 Find a Grave charge) Focus as of 11/9/2014 will be to review current memorials created, complete data as to birth, date, place, etc and to link/find parents, siblings or family.
 Just as in life, every memorial should be linked to family.
 And "friends" keep those edits coming my way as it helps so much identify all the folks at rest.
-12/9/2015 working on names ADAMS, NORTON and ATER and related families in the Lexington Kentucky Cemetery.
+7/20/2015 currentlyworking on editing and updating families and relationships in Fairfax City Cemetery in Fairfax Va, and the surrounding area.

 |Find A Grave Friends|

-Allison Family, alvin watts, AmyJo, angel searcher, Anitra Kraus, Annette Caswell, Anonymous, Arlene Rice-Obe..., Audrey, Audrey Allison, Barb Ragucci, Barbara HARMS C..., Becky Wiseman, Betty Frain, Bev Bailey, BigTrav (inacti..., BJK, bluebelles, Bob H, Bob Orr, [View all Find A Grave Friends...]
+Allison Family, alvin watts, AmyJo, angel searcher, Anitra Kraus, Annette Caswell, Anonymous, Arlene Rice-Obe..., Audrey, Audrey Allison, Barb Ragucci, Barbara HARMS C..., Becky Wiseman, Betty Frain, Bev Bailey, BigTrav, BJK, bluebelles, Bob H, Bob Orr, [View all Find A Grave Friends...]

 |Edwin Ridout||Rock Hill Methodist, AKA Rockhill Meeting House|